 - 34. The ISU received and responded to numerous inquiries from States Parties, States not party and organisations regarding participation in the Convention's activities as well as on the status of the Convention and had the opportunity to engage with a number of partners and organisations including during Convention meetings in Geneva and on mission. - 35.
-The ISU delivered a presentation on the Convention and its implementation mechanisms at the 14th International Symposium and Equipment Exhibition "Mine Action 2017" hosted in Croatia on 24-26 April 2017. - 36.
-The ISU continued to make itself available to student groups and others that wish to learn about the Convention and its implementation processes including by offering presentations to students from Northeastern University on 30 May 2017.
-The ISU also provided support to students researching matters concerning the Convention. - 37.
-The ISU offered a briefing to donors during a donor seminar hosted by the GICHD on 3-5 April 2017. - 38.
+On 16 January 2017, the ISU travelled to Brussels to brief the EU Mine Action Inter Service Group on the status and current challenges of the Convention. - 36.
+The ISU delivered a presentation on the Convention and its implementation mechanisms at the 14th International Symposium and Equipment Exhibition "Mine Action 2017" hosted in Croatia on 24-26 April 2017. - 37.
+The ISU continued to make itself available to student groups and others that wish to learn about the Convention and its implementation processes including by offering presentations to students from North-eastern University on 30 May 2017.
+The ISU also provided support to students researching matters concerning the Convention. - 38.
+The ISU offered a briefing to donors during a donor seminar hosted by the GICHD on 3-5 April 2017. - 39.
 The ISU provided additional communications support to the States Parties including during the 28 February 2017 Second International Pledging Conference and during the 8-9 June 2017 intersessional meetings as well as in the lead up to the 20th Anniversary of the Convention.
-Events related to the 20th Anniversary included organizing a photo by the broken chair for delegated attending the intersessional meetings, supporting the organization of a 1 December panel on the Convention, held at the Permanente Mission of Canada, organizing with Handicap International and the GICHD a joint photo exhibition, preparing a brochure providing a historic overview of the Ottawa Process, updating the website to include a history of the Ottawa Process and supporting States in communicating their activities and participating in events commemorating the anniversary. - 39.
-On 23 August 2017 the ISU provided an overview of the Convention to participants in the 2017 The United Nations Programme of Fellowship on Disarmament. - 40.
+Events related to the 20th Anniversary included organizing a photo by the broken chair for delegated attending the intersessional meetings, supporting the organization of a 1 December panel on the Convention, held at the Permanente Mission of Canada, organizing with Handicap International and the GICHD a joint photo exhibition, preparing a brochure providing a historic overview of the Ottawa Process, updating the website to include a history of the Ottawa Process and supporting States in communicating their activities and participating in events commemorating the anniversary.

+- 40. On 23 August 2017 the ISU provided an overview of the Convention to participants of the 2017 The United Nations Programme of Fellowship on Disarmament. - 41.
 On 16-18 October 2017, the ISU participated as a panellist as well as moderated an additional panel at an event entitled "Conference on the 20th Anniversary of the Anti-Personnel Mine Ban Convention: From the Ottawa Process Toward a Mine Free World", marking the 20th Anniversary of the adoption and signature of the Convention organized by the Government of Croatia, Canada and RACVIAC Centre for Security Cooperation with the financial support of Germany.
-This event was held in Zagreb, Croatia.

-- 41. The ISU continued to update and enhance the Convention's website, including by establishing content for the Second International Pledging Conference, intersessional meetings and the Sixteenth Meeting of the States Parties.
+This event was held in Zagreb, Croatia. - 42.
+The ISU continued to update and enhance the Convention's website, including by establishing content for the Second International Pledging Conference, intersessional meetings and the 16MSP.
 The ISU put considerable effort into revising content on the Convention's website (www.apminebanconvention.org).
-In 2017, the ISU began a process of redesigning its website. - 42.
-The ISU continued carrying out its commitments as observer on the International Mine Action Standards Revie Board by participating in discussions concerning Improvised Explosive Devices and related issues.
+In 2017, the ISU began a process of redesigning its website. - 43.
+The ISU continued carrying out its commitments as observer on the International Mine Action Standards Review Board by participating in discussions concerning Improvised Explosive Devices and related issues.